-Part of what makes this medication so dangerous are the numerous butalbital drug interactions.
+Part of what makes this medication so dangerous is the numerous Itobarbital interactions.
 On its own, there is a fine line between therapeutic and toxic doses.
-When combined with the wrong substances, butalbital interactions arise and can be deadly.
+When combined with some substances, Itobarbital interactions arise and can be deadly.

 Butalbital And Alcohol

-People taking the medication should not drink alcohol.
-The butalbital and alcohol interaction can be severe, even deadly.
+Butalbital and alcohol mixture is quite harmful.
+People taking this medicine should not drink alcohol.
 Both substances are depressants.
-This means they slow and reduce the function of the central nervous system.
-Since the CNS is responsible for things like keeping the heart beating and the lungs breathing, heavily depressing this system can cause severe complications, including death.
+This means they slow and reduces the function of the central nervous system.
+Since the CNS is responsible for keeping the heart beating and the lungs breathing, heavily depressing, this system can cause severe complications, including death.

 Butalbital And Hydrocodone

-Much like with alcohol, mixing hydrocodone with the medication is risky since the medications both depress the CNS.
+Much like with alcohol, mixing hydrocodone with this medicine is risky since both meds depress the CNS.
 Depressed breathing is the biggest risk of this combination.
-Users who take both medications may stop being able to breathe on their own and could fall into a coma or die as a result.
+Users who take both may have breathing difficulties and could fall into a coma or die as a result.